m-agat/thesis_tumor_segmentation/README.md

 > **Towards Reliable Brain Tumor Segmentation in MRI Neuroimaging**
 > **Integrating Uncertainty Estimation and Ensemble Methods for Clinical Applications**

 This repository contains the code, data‑preparation steps, experiments and web‑app for my UPC MSc thesis.
-We develop and evaluate an uncertainty‑aware ensemble of four state‑of‑the‑art 3D deep‑learning models for brain tumor segmentation in multimodal MRI, and integrate it into an interactive clinical web application.
+I develop and evaluate an uncertainty‑aware ensemble of four state‑of‑the‑art 3D deep‑learning models for brain tumor segmentation in multimodal MRI, and integrate it into an interactive clinical web application.

 ---